Polytechnic professor invents everyday stress management device, secures NIH grant

 Aguirre believes the Breathing Pen could help raise awareness of the early stages of stress, give users a way to take action to disrupt the process, and help users feel confident about practicing breathing exercises wherever and whenever needed.

 The NIH Small Business Technology Transfer (STTR) grant helps entrepreneurial-minded faculty, like Aguirre, translate academic research into real-world solutions, such as developing research studies with human subjects, testing feasibility and implementation, and preparing for more extensive clinical trials.
-In the next phase of the project, he plans to partner with Purdue Polytechnic’s Smart Factory to give engineering technology students a hands-on opportunity to learn more about prototyping, machinery, and manufacturing at scale.
+In the next phase of the project, he plans to partner with Purdue Polytechnic’s Smart Learning Factory to give engineering technology students a hands-on opportunity to learn more about prototyping, machinery, and manufacturing at scale.

 Aguirre completed his postdoctoral work in the Netherlands, where he started designing and testing the device.
 Since joining Purdue three years ago, he says he has been astounded by the university’s openness to collaboration across disciplines, as this project has received support from counseling education and psychology departments.